linaro-its/sd-webhook-framework/README.md

 ### Service Desk webhook

 The Service Desk webhook is created through the Automation rules for a given SD project.
-Generally, two rules are required:
+Generally, the following rules should be configured, depending on the needs of the handlers:

-* When: Issue created
+- When: Issue created
-  * Then: Webhook
+  - Then: Webhook
-  * URL: `<base URL>`/create
+  - URL: `<base URL>`/create
-  * Include payload in request body
+  - Include payload in request body

-* When: Comment added
+- When: Comment added
-  * Then: Webhook
+  - Then: Webhook
-  * URL: `<base URL>`/comment
+  - URL: `<base URL>`/comment
+  - Include payload in request body

+- When: Organizations added to issue
+  - Then: Webhook
+  - URL: `<base URL>`/org-change
-  * Include payload in request body
+  - Include payload in request body

 You can use the `IF` clause to only fire when request types matching those supported by the webhook are affected.
 This is done by adding an `Issue matches` clause with JQL like this:

     "Customer Request Type" = "Name of the request type"

+or

+    Issue matches status = "Open"

-Note that if you change the name of the request type, you **must** update the JQL clause to match otherwise it will not fire.
+Note that if you change the name of the request type, you **must** update any JQL clauses that reference it to match otherwise it will not fire.
 The clause does not get updated automatically.

 Note that the framework will work out which request type has been used, so it is safe to omit the `IF` clause, with the understanding that the framework will be called for *all* issues created and commented on.